newsuk/checkout-e2e-tech-test/README.md

 We use [Playwright](https://playwright.dev/) for E2E tests.

-To start the dev server (as above) in a separate terminal window:
+Start the dev server (as above) in a separate terminal window:

 To run E2E tests use: